xiaozhanguva/starter-academic/content/publication/xin2023provably/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: ArXiv
+publication: 2nd ICML Workshop on New Frontiers in Adversarial Machine Learning
-# publication_short: ICML 2023 AdvML-Frontiers Workshop
+publication_short: ICML 2023 AdvML-Frontiers Workshop

 abstract: We focus on learning adversarially robust classifiers under a cost-sensitive scenario, where the potential harm of different classwise adversarial transformations is encoded in a binary cost matrix.
 Existing methods are either empirical that cannot certify robustness or suffer from inherent scalability issues.
 In this work, we study whether randomized smoothing, a more scalable robustness certification framework, can be leveraged to certify cost-sensitive robustness.
 Built upon a notion of cost-sensitive certified radius, we show how to adapt the standard randomized smoothing certification pipeline to produce tight robustness guarantees for any cost matrix.
 In addition, with fine-grained certified radius optimization schemes specifically designed for different data subgroups, we propose an algorithm to train smoothed classifiers that are optimized for cost-sensitive robustness.
 Extensive experiments on image benchmarks and a real-world medical dataset demonstrate the superiority of our method in achieving significantly improved performance of certified cost-sensitive robustness while having a negligible impact on overall accuracy.